t2kasa/social_lstm_keras_tf/README.md

 # social_lstm_keras_tf

-Social LSTM implementation with Keras (and TensorFlow as backend)
+Social LSTM implementation with TensorFlow.

-NOTE: experimental implementation
+Important Notes:

+* **Unofficial and experimental implementation.**
+* (2018/12/24) I have been updating my codes to correctly train and evaluate Social LSTM.

-## Requirements (show primary packages only)
+## Requirements

-* Python 3.6.x
+Works only Python 3.
+My environment is built on [Anaconda](https://www.anaconda.com/download/). you Install it and the following packages.

-* TensorFlow 1.
+* TensorFlow 1.x
 * [patool](https://github.com/wummel/patool)

 ## Usage